The Veepstakes: Using the Solution Desirability Matrix to Help Mitt Romney Choose the VP Candidate

 The conventional wisdom of Tim Pawlenty or Rob Portman may be correct in this case.
 However, public perception is often wrong about the VP choice.
 If there is a surprise, could it be Pat Toomey?
 Or someone else entirely?

 Who do you think Romney will pick for his running mate?
-If you don’t like my numbers and want to try it yourself, you can get a free trial of Quality Companion 3.
+If you don’t like my numbers and want to try it yourself, you can get a free trial of Companion.

 I’ll award virtual gold stars to anyone who guesses correctly!